dnslv/CF-DI-Component/README.md

 ## Usage

-Use Injectable.cfc file as base class and extend your other classes from it.
+Use Injectable.cfc file as base component and extend your other components from it.

 ```javascript